probcomp/bayeslite/doc/cheatsheet.rst

 Intended Semantics of BQL Keywords
 ---------------------------------

-The logic behind the structure the top-level BQL keywords are discussed below:
+The logic behind the structure the BQL keywords are discussed below:

 ``ESTIMATE``
 ^^^^^^^^^^^